internetarchive/dweb-mirror/README.md

 * [dweb-archive#require](https://github.com/internetarchive/dweb-archive#require) - knows about Archive structures (like Files & Items), (this branch uses require instead of import allowing use in node.)
 * Transports: js-ipfs, webtorrent, Yjs, gun, others to be added

-## API
-TODO - write this

 ## See also
-See [Dweb document index](https://github.com/internetarchive/dweb-transports/blob/master/DOCUMENTINDEX.md) for a list of the repos that make up the Internet Archive's Dweb project, and an index of other documents.
+* [Dweb document index](https://github.com/internetarchive/dweb-transports/blob/master/DOCUMENTINDEX.md) for a list of the repos that make up the Internet Archive's Dweb project, and an index of other documents.
+* [API.md](./API.md) API documenation for dweb-mirror